 ‘This race will take all of the grit, guts and determination you have’.
-I can remember these words being belting out over the loudspeakers by Leadville Trail 100 race director Ken Chlouber in front of a packed gymnasium of nervous ultra runners.
-While Ken was most likely referring to one’s character, the ‘guts’ part of his speech can now take on a more literal meaning thanks to Dr. Martin Hoffman, who has recently published a study on ultramarathoners in the International Journal of Sports Physiology and Performance.
-And although the study specifically examines ultramarathoners, the findings are relevant to runners training for shorter distances as well.
+I can remember these words being belting out over the loudspeakers by Leadville Trail 100 race director Ken Chlouber in front of a packed gymnasium of nervous athletes.
+While Ken was most likely referring to one’s character, the ‘guts’ part of his speech can now take on a more literal meaning thanks to Dr. Martin Hoffman, who published a study in the International Journal of Sports Physiology and Performance.
+And although the study specifically examines ultramarathoners, the findings – and the pieces of advice below – are relevant to any athlete participating in long-distance training sessions or events.

-- Practice makes perfect- At least twice per week, preferably during your longer runs, you should practice your game-day nutrition plan.
+At least twice per week, preferably during your longer workouts, you should practice your game-day nutrition plan.
 Make sure to go through the whole plan during the training at some point.
 If you plan on switching from gels to real food during the race, then practice that and see how you react.

-- Push yourself- All ultra runners want to run fast and want to run long.
-They push their legs and lungs in these areas.
+All competitors want to go fast and want to go long.
+They push their bodies in these areas.
 However, most of them do not push their guts to see what they can tolerate.
 I’ll revert to the research: only 0.7% of non-finishers reported ‘inadequately trained’ as the reason for the dreaded DNF (that’s not a typo: point-seven percent, less than 1 percent).
 A whopping 23 % cited nausea as the offender, nearly 33 times the amount of ‘inadequately trained’.
 So if you want to finish, you need to train your stomach as well (if not better) than your lungs and legs.
 I have my athletes do this by taking in more calories than they usually do in at least one training session per week.
 If you normally take in 200 calories per hour, try 300.
 Try to find the limit of what your gut can accommodate and perform well with, and then test those limits.

-- Find the exceptions- We spend a lot of time planning nutrition strategies for ultramarathon runners, but rarely does an ultramarathon nutrition plan happen exactly as you’ve drawn it out on paper.
+We spend a lot of time planning nutrition strategies for athletes, but rarely does an event-day nutrition plan happen exactly as you’ve drawn it out on paper.
 That’s why part of the “planning” has to include what do when the plan goes awry.
 You better know what types of foods and fluids you can switch to.
 Do this by experimenting with different foodstuffs and drinks during training.
 What you are looking for are the things that definitely won’t work.
 That way, when you come up to the aid station buffet line at mile 80, you’ll know what one or two things to pick up out of the hundreds of options normally available.
-My favorite way to do this is to buy calories and fluid from grocery and convenience stores along my long run route.
+My favorite way to do this is to buy calories and fluid from grocery and convenience stores along my long workout route.

-As the research points out, GI distress is a big problem during ultramarathons.
-Although you can prepare, train, eat and figure out the best nutrition plan possible beforehand, the inevitability is that you can still get a sour gut at some point during race day.
+As the research points out, GI distress is a big problem during ultradistance events.
+Some of these issues may be more pronounced for ultramarathon runners because of the physical jostling of running and the duration (24-30 hours), but athletes in shorter events still suffer from the same issues.
+Although you can prepare, train, eat and figure out the best nutrition plan possible beforehand, the inevitability is that you can still get a sour gut at some point during a long event.
 If you do, don’t panic, there are things you can do to cope.
-Remember, 36.8% of the finishers reported GI distress during the events.
+Remember, 36.8% of the finishers in the study reported GI distress during the events.
 This means that over a third of the race field finished despite their guts being in knots at some point.
 There are a ton of tips, concoctions, pills and other remedies out there on how to deal with a topsy-turvy stomach on race day.
 The ones that I have found to be most effective are:

 For more information on the research cited above, please refer to- http://ws100.com/research.htm